A memoir: How I wrote my first (and probably last) cookbook and almost lost my sanity along the way.

 I visit the Prop Shop in Manhattan, a props rental source.
 I am in prop heaven and a quick stop turns into 4 hours of salivating and spending wayyyy over my budget.
 This is going to be an expensive (but beautiful) book.

 I return home with the props carefully wrapped in miles of bubble wrap.
 Some of these dishes are really old, delicate, and super expensive.

 Two folding tables open up in my studio and the unpacking/sorting begins.

 May 15 arrives and so does my “crew.”
-My assistants, the photographer and we get to work.
+My assistants, the photographer and I get to work.
 The fun begins.
 Each day we need to cross about 12 images off the list in order to make it work.
 That means that while I style a picture, the next one needs to get ready.
 Sometimes a few at the same time.
 You would think it is tense but B”H, we manage to keep a pretty calm setting.
 We start working at around 7:30 a.m. and try to finish at a decent hour.